Bathroom reading and hemorrhoids!?

 Thanks for your attention,

 Our friends, although a common source of advice and information, don't always hit the proverbial nail on the head.
 Hemorrhoids, or piles, are enlarged veins in the lower rectum and anus.
 Hemorrhoids sometimes occur outside the anus and can be seen; at other times they occur inside the rectum and cannot be seen by the naked eye.

 There is no single cause of hemorrhoids, although many factors are related to them: straining to have a bowel movement; passing hard, dry stools; sitting on the toilet for long periods of time; pregnancy; diet; overuse of laxatives; inflammation or infection of the rectal area; heredity; and other problems of the rectum.
 A health care provider can discuss options for both prevention and treatment.
-If you're a student at Columbia, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.

 It is possible that your friend misconstrued the literal act of bathroom reading to mean sitting on the toilet for long periods of time, straining to have a bowel movement.
 It is not the reading itself that causes hemorrhoids, but the potential straining that may contribute to the formation of hemorrhoids.